doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ![Repackage1](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/assets/MO2_repackage1.jpg)

-In this example, the mod contains a **Data Files** folder and some loose files for the readme and an uninstaller.
+In this example, the mod contains a number of sub-folders for different options.
+We want to create a readable structure so MO2 will install both the desired **meshes** folder and the desired **plugin**.
 - Right-click on **Data Files**
 - Click **Set as data files directory**
 - The messagebox at the bottom should turn green

-Repeat these steps whenever the install interface spits out a  ```The contents of data files does not look valid``` message.
+Then, it's simply a matter of dragging and dropping the other files (in this example, just the plugin) you want packaged in the destination folder.

 ![Repackage2](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/assets/MO2_repackage2.jpg)